-Leaky and poorly maintained septic tanks allow germ laden wastewater into the natural environment, seeping into streams and then into our valuable coastal environment.
+Leaky and poorly maintained septic tanks, high-tech, and other on-site wastewater systems allow germ laden wastewater into the natural environment, seeping into streams and then into our valuable coastal environment.
+They can also cause health risks to people on the property as well as neighbours.
+Wastewater is water we have used and sent down the toilet and other drains.

-Residents can ensure that their favourite spots are free of harmful germs, and are a safe playground for Aucklanders and visitors alike by regularly maintaining their septic tanks.
+By regularly maintaining their on-site wastewater systems such as septic tanks and high-tech systems, homeowners can ensure that their properties, neighbourhood and favourite waterways are free of harmful germs, and are a safe playground for Aucklanders and visitors.